MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-from-teams-exploratory.md

   - Microsoft Teams
 ---

-# Upgrade users from the Teams Exploratory license
+# Upgrade users from the Teams Exploratory trial

-This article provides an overview of how to upgrade your users from a Teams Exploratory trial to a paid license.
+This article provides an overview of how to upgrade your users from a Teams Exploratory trial to paid Teams licenses.

 - [Step 1: When to upgrade](#step-1-when-to-upgrade)